 Applications frequently pass through the validation process but are found to be invalid at the assessment stage.
-Baseline data is limited and can't be quantified, but this should be reduced.
+Baseline data is limited but this should be reduced.

 Lapsed time

 Whilst the acceptable time between valid application and decision is mandated at 8 or 13 weeks, we believe this could be reduced if internal processes allow.
 Time extension requests should be reduced.